We Can Help

 Back to Events

-Lunch Break Book Club - Somebody I Used to Know
+Lunch Break Book Club - Who Cares for the Caregiver?

 Take a break in your day and join us for our Lunch Break Book Club!
 Whether you are caregiving or looking for a way to connect with others, together we will explore timely topics while engaging with fellow community members.
 Sponsored by Hospice of the Piedmont and Senior Resources of Guilford, the Book Club focuses on caregivers although anyone in the community is invited to participate.